batcholi/XenonCode/README.md

 ```
 while $stuff < 5
     $stuff++
-    if $stuff == 5
+    if $stuff == 3
         break
 ```

-## Loop
+## Continue
-This keyword is used to stop this iteration of a loop here and run the next iteration immediately, just like the `continue` keyword does in other programming languages
+This keyword is used to stop this iteration of a loop here and run the next iteration immediately.
 ```
 while $stuff < 5
     $stuff++
     if $stuff == 2
-        loop
+        continue
 ```

 ## Math Operators